nilaymk/nilaymk.github.io/blog/_posts/2024-02-01-pen-on-a-chain.md

    they copy + paste.

 1. **Keep updating the template with more pens on chains:** Found a new "easy mistake" or a better tool?
 Great - go update the template.
-This way new code can benifit from it.
+This way new code can benefit from it.
-   > What about consitency Nilay?
+   > What about consistency Nilay?
 What about it?
-Would you rather have consitently bad code
+Would you rather have consistently bad code
    > and expand your tech debt or some "legacy code" that you will update with new rules
    > when needed?

 1. **Do away with that "Coding Standards" and "Best Practices Wiki page!:**
    Yes I'm serious.
 In my experience, these pages are viewed by developers once during their induction and rarely ever after.
-If they do, it is only if 2 developers dont agree at a code review and both of these developers could be agreeing on the wrong thing.
-If this is tooled and templatized you generally dont need such wiki pages.
+If they do, it is only if 2 developers don't agree at a code review and both of these developers could be agreeing on the wrong thing.
+If this is tooled and templatized you generally don't need such wiki pages.

-*Going Beyond Code* and considering aspects like "Developer Experience" is what separtes good "Software/System Architects" from developers who "do architecture".
+*Going Beyond Code* and considering aspects like "Developer Experience" is what separates good "Software/System Architects" from developers who "do architecture".